pranitastudent/Guju-FODMAP-CookBook/README.md

 #### Update

-<p> A logged user can edit/update there own recipe (defensive design).
+<p> A logged user can edit/update their own recipe (defensive design).
 If a user tries to update a recipe that does not belong to them, then an alert appears informing them that they can't update that particular recipe.
 In addition Google reCaptcha is inserted  as a extra security measure.</p>

 #### Delete

-<p> A logged user can only delete there own recipe (defensive design).
+<p> A logged user can only delete their own recipe (defensive design).
 Additionally a user is asked twice to confirm deletion as a confirmation measure.If a user tries to delete a recipe that does not belong to them, then an alert appears informing them that they can't update that particular recipe.</p>

 ### Testing Responsive Design